smcclab/smc-course/_workshops/03-sampling-1.md

 ---
 title: "Week 3: sampling 1"
-tagline: working with pre-recorded sound material
+tagline: Working with pre-recorded sound material
 show_toc: true
 image: assets/workshops/recorder-charles-martin.jpg
 image_alt: Photo by Charles Martin
 ---

 {:.warn-box}
 **Solo Diary**: create a piece using sampled sounds which says something about _you_

 If [synthesis]({% link _workshops/02-synthesis-1.md %}) is about creating sound from nothing, then sampling is about